Brahim Saadoune: Early life and education

 Brahim Saâdoune was born in Meknes, Morocco.
 His father, Tahar, was a veteran of the Royal Moroccan Gendarmerie from Safi.
 Tahar had served as head of investigations in Agadir, where Brahim finished primary school before moving to Casablanca.
 He obtained his scientific Baccalaureate in 2018.

 Saâdoune moved to Ukraine in 2019 and studied Russian at the Poltava University of Economics and Trade.
 He had decided to study in Ukraine due to the quality of education and cost.

 He later studied aeronautical engineering at the Kyiv Polytechnic Institute's Institute of Aerospace Technologies.
 Saâdoune was allegedly given Ukrainian nationality in 2020 after undergoing a year of military training as a requirement to access aerospace technology.

 At the start of the Russian invasion of Ukraine, Morocco launched a major repatriation campaign, it was initially planned for Saâdoune to have been repatriated to Morocco through Poland.

 Military career

 In November 2021, Saâdoune signed a three-year contract with the Armed Forces of Ukraine.
 He had joined the army to "fight injustice", as well as to gain military experience.
 Shaun Pinner had helped Saâdoune join the armed forces over Facebook.

 In the months before the invasion, Saâdoune was deployed to Mariupol, serving in the 36th Separate Marine Brigade.
-In the army, he served as a driver and a translator, as he knew Russian, Ukrainian, English, French, Arabic, and Berber.
+In the army, he served as a driver and a translator, as he knew Russian, Ukrainian, English, French, Arabic, and Tamazight.

 After the invasion started, he fought alongside Ukrainian forces in the besieged city of Mariupol.